-The following 49 special sessions** are currently planned for the SSA 2017 Annual Meeting in Denver.
-The Call for Abstracts will open on 1 December.
+The following 52 sessions are currently planned for the SSA 2017 Annual Meeting in Denver.

 Advances in Earthquake Early Warning